yolken/yolken-blog/articles/interview_prep.md

 ### Missing question types

 Leetcode has good coverage for most types of coding questions, but I've definitely noticed some gaps over the course of my recent job hunts.
-In addition to practicing in Leetcode, you should also be aware of questions that involve:
+In particular, you may want to do some non-Leetcode preparation for coding questions that relate to:

-1. **"Design a class that does ...":** Leetcode has to provide an interface so that it can run test cases against your solution.
-In a real interview, the interface might not be provided and, moreover, designing it might be a big chunk of the question.
+1. **Interface design:** Leetcode has to provide an interface so that it can run test cases against your solution.
+In a real interview, the interface might not be provided and, moreover, designing it might be a big part of the question.
 2. **Concurrency:** Leetcode doesn't provide much coverage for concurrency-related problems.
 You may want to brush up on concurrency primitives in your interview language, particularly if you don't use these as part of your day-to-day work.